-With the spreading use of the Internet, a network has been constructed in customer premises.
-Many wired/wireless telecommunication technologies also have been introduced in the home and devices that use these technologies have been used in close proximity to each other.
-This situation may produce new types of EMC, resistibility and safety problems.
+As a result of the widespread use of the Internet, an increasing number of networks are being installed in customer premises.
+Many wired and wireless telecommunication technologies have also been introduced in the home, and devices that use these technologies are now being used in close proximity to each other.
+This situation may cause new types of electromagnetic compatibility (EMC), resistibility and safety problems.

-Recommendation ITU-T K.74 provides EMC requirements for home network devices.
-There are many kinds of equipment that may be connected to home networks.
-This Recommendation intends to give necessary requirements for home network devices that mainly have the function of telecommunication.
+Recommendation ITU-T K.74 provides EMC requirements for home network devices, which may be comprised of many types of equipment.
+This Recommendation addresses the requirements for home network devices whose main function is telecommunications.